If you want to rank high in a juror’s eyes and leverage all your hard work making that art, you must have decent photographs of your work.

 DON’T be afraid to hire a professional for your best pieces, or ask a skilled friend for help, if you can’t master this yourself.
 For local professionals, go to THIS TVAA PAGE on “Resources for Artists” and scroll down to Services for Artists.

-REMEMBER, a good photo image, just like a good frame and presentation in a physical display, says “This art has value” and can subliminally influence a potential collector or show juror.
+REMEMBER, a good photo image, just like a good frame and presentation in a physical display, says “This art has value” and can influence a potential collector or show juror.

 WHAT IS A BAD PHOTO?